-The Company and the Dutch Tax Authorities agreed by way of a ruling that the taxable amount is calculated at the higher of EUR 2,500 and 10,0% of the annual remuneration paid to the Managing Director of the Company.
-The applicable tax rate for the year under review is 16,5% (previous period: 19.0%) of the taxable amount.
+The Company and the Dutch Tax Authorities agreed by way of a Tax Opinion that the taxable amount is calculated at the higher of EUR 2,500 and 10,0% of the operational expenses of the Company.
+The applicable tax rate for the year under review is 16.5% (previous period 19.0%) of the taxable amount.